 Even my favorites — mostly the likes of Percy Jackson and friends — couldn’t hold my attention for longer than a chapter.

 And that made me so sad.
-I felt like I had lost a piece of myself, the piece that made me brave and excited and free.
+I felt like I had lost a piece of myself, the piece that made me brave and excited, and free.
 The piece that made me feel the most like myself.

 I think as you grow older, you leave pieces of yourself behind.
 You grow out of things and people, you move out of your childhood home, you throw out what was once your favorite shirt — now worn and full of holes.
-I have left pieces of myself in friend’s basements, dorm rooms, behind the counters of ice cream shops, nestled on shelves of libraries, and — yes — between the pages of a million books.
+I have left pieces of myself in friends’ basements, dorm rooms, behind the counters of ice cream shops, nestled on shelves of libraries, and — yes — between the pages of a thousand books.

 For years now, I have been so afraid of never getting that piece back.
-I didn’t want to say goodbye to the feeling of devouring a book whole in one sitting simply because I couldn’t bear to put it down.
+I didn’t want to say goodbye to the feeling of devouring a book in one sitting simply because I couldn’t bear to put it down.
 I didn’t want to have to say goodbye to all of the worlds I’d been introduced to as a kid, but I was so afraid that that part of me was gone forever, replaced with someone who worries about her credit score and the fine lines already developing on her face.